scsm-ua/kirtan-guide-en/songs/dushta-mana-tumi-kisera-vaishnava.md

     vaiṣṇavī pratiṣṭhā,    tāte kara niṣṭhā,
         tāhā nā bhajile labhibe raurava

-The demon Rāvaṇa (lust-incarnate) fought with Lord Rāmachandra (love-incarnate) in order to gain the tree of worldly reputation—but that oasis turned out to be but a mirage cast in the desert wasteland of the Lord’s illusory material potency.
+The demon Rāvaṇa (lust-incarnate) fought with Lord Rāmachandra (love-incarnate) in order to gain the tree of worldly reputation — but that oasis turned out to be but a mirage cast in the desert wasteland of the Lord’s illusory material potency.
 Please cultivate fixed determination to attain only the steady and solid platform whereupon a Vaiṣṇava ever stands.
 If you neglect worshiping the Lord from this position, then you will ultimately attain a hellish existence.

 #### 5